 For the most part, enterprises are choosing to go with responsive design to build their mobile networks.
 As discussed above, often these will be pared down versions of the full, desktop intranet.
 As in web design, a responsive intranet will serve pages that fit the device depending on the screen size, usually via media queries and CSS (Cascading Style Sheets).

-This will take planning however.
+However, this will take planning and knowledge on how to effectively measure mobile intranet success.
 In the first instance, it will be necessary to carry out a survey to determine exactly which features will be most needed by staff and which can remain solely as a desktop feature.

 The advantages of adding mobile capability, using responsive design, include: